A Guide To Wheelchair Injury Claims – How To Claim Compensation

 Injuries Caused By A Defective Wheelchair

-The Consumer Protection Act 1987 offers people who have been injured as the result of a defective product a way of claiming for the harm that they have experienced.
+The Consumer Protection Act 1987 offers people who have been injured as a result of a defective product a way of claiming compensation for the harm that they have experienced.
 Defects in a wheelchair that could result in an accident causing injury include:

 • Defective braking mechanisms